lamhq/tech-notes/pages/devops/aws/app-integration/mq.md

 ## Overview

-Amazon MQ is a **message broker service** allowing easier migration of existing brokering applications to the AWS Cloud.
+Amazon MQ is a managed **message broker service** for ActiveMQ.

-It leverages multiple programming languages, operating systems, and messaging protocols.
+MQ supports industry-standard APIs and protocols so you can migrate messaging and applications without rewriting code.

-Currently supports both Apache ActiveMQ or RabbitMQ engine types.
+Supports Apache ActiveMQ, RabbitMQ engine types, JMS, NMS, MQTT, and WebSockets.

-Allows easily leverage existing apps without managing and maintaining your own system
+You pay for broker instance and storage usage as you go.

+MQ stores your messages redundantly across multiple AZs.

+In the event of a failure of broker or AZ, MQ automatically fails over to the standby broker.

+MQ provides encryption of your messages at rest and in transit.

+Access can be restricted to a private endpoint within your VPC, allows you to isolate your broker in your own virtual network.

 ## Amazon MQ vs SNS, SQS

 All services offer topics and queues.
 Allow one-to-one or one-to-many messaging designs.

+Application:
-**MQ is for migrating existing applications** with messaging systems in place. **SNS and SQS are for new applications**.
+- MQ is for migrating existing applications
+- SNS and SQS are for new applications.

+Networking:
-MQ restrict access to private networking.
+- MQ restrict access to private networking.
 Must have VPC connectivity (e.g., Direct Connect, or Site-to-site VPN).
-SNS and SQS are publicly accessible by default.
+- SNS and SQS are publicly accessible by default.

 ## Amazon MQ Brokers